 (1) In this section —

-“medical practitioner” means an individual who is registered as a medical practitioner under the Medical Act 1894;
+medical practitioner means an individual who is registered as a medical practitioner under the Medical Act 1894;

-“registered nurse” has the meaning given to that term in section 3 of the Nurses and Midwives Act 2006.
+registered nurse has the meaning given to that term in section 3 of the Nurses and Midwives Act 2006.

 (2) A police officer cannot carry out a search of a person under this Division unless of the same sex as the person searched.